microsoft/vscode-wiki/Lists-And-Trees.md

 }
 ```

-Apart from being a virtual rendering engine, the `List` provides quite a lot of functionality that actually make it a usable widget: keyboard and mouse navigation, focus and selection traits, and accessibility roles, etc. These features are what defines `List` as a usable widget across our workbench.
+Apart from being a virtual rendering engine, the `List` provides quite a lot of functionality that actually make it a usable widget: keyboard and mouse navigation, focus and selection traits, accessibility roles, etc. These features are what defines `List` as a usable widget across our workbench.

 ### Index Tree